Support other fundraising priorities

-Spread across the globe on five unique campuses, Heriot-Watt provides opportunities to study in Edinburgh, Orkney and Dumfries in Scotland, and in Dubai and Malaysia.
+Spread across the globe on five unique campuses, Heriot-Watt provides opportunities to study in Edinburgh, Orkney and Borders in Scotland, and in Dubai and Malaysia.
 An incredible life and career-changing experience.

 With your support we can provide bursarial support to cover costs such as visa, travel and accommodation, to those who might otherwise be unable to finance their studies abroad.

 Named after the first female director of our university, the Mary Burton Fund supports women in science, technology, engineering and mathematics (STEM).

 Your gift to the fund will help to remove the barriers to STEM education for women.
 With your support we can create the next leaders in STEM and inspire future generations.